madsbuch/blog/_posts/2015-12-19-100-days-of-fibonacci-day-4-prolog.md

 ---

 In my [100 days of Fibonacci](/blog/100-days-of-fibonacci-overview/)
-I looked at functional and imperative language.
+project I looked at functional and imperative language.
 There are however many more programming paradigms today we are going to dive into one of the most used
 [logic programming languages](https://en.wikipedia.org/wiki/Logic_programming).